learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 * One topic does not always flow into the other.
 This is because Javascript has many moving parts.

+* **Note:** Going forward, not all assignments will have tests.
+There will be some that are more open-ended.
+These are provided to allow you to practice applying concepts without being restricted to a specific design.
+You will need to use your judgement to determine how much time you should spend working on this content.

 ___
 ## Independence